 - After the milk mixture has steeped for 30 minutes, remove the vanilla bean and lemon peels.
-Put the milk back on the heat and cook on medium until it starts to boil.
+Warm the milk mixture over medium heat and cook until it starts to boil.
 Remove from the heat.

 - Temper the eggs by slowly drizzling a little hot milk into the eggs while whisking.
 By slowly increasing the temperature of the eggs you can prevent them from scrambling while cooking the mixture to a safe temperature.

-- Once half the hot milk has been added to the eggs, pour the egg/milk mixture back into the saucepan whisking to combine.
-Heat on medium, stirring constantly with a wooden spoon, until the mixture coats the back of the wooden spoon.
+- After more than half the hot milk has been added to the eggs, pour the egg/milk mixture back into the saucepan whisking to combine.
+Cook over medium heat, stirring constantly until the mixture coats the back of the wooden spoon.

 - Remove from the heat and add the cream cheese.
 Emulsify with an immersion / stick blender until smooth.
-Pour the base mixture into the cream set over the ice bath.
+Pour the base mixture into the bowl with the cream set over the ice bath.
 Stir occasionally while cooling, about 30 minutes.
 Once cooled, add the buttermilk and stir until incorporated.
-Refrigerate the mixture for at least 8 hours or overnight.
+Cover and refrigerate the mixture for at least 8 hours or overnight.

 - Process according to the manufacturers directions for your ice cream maker.
 Freeze the finished ice cream for several hours or overnight before serving.

-Some links in this post are my referral links.
-If you do decide to purchase something at Amazon or another retailer after following my link, I receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.
+Saving Room for Dessert is a participant in the Amazon Services LLC Associates Program.
+I earn a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.

 Here are a few more recipes you might enjoy: